Skip to content

 Peter Kreeft says, “All it takes is saints.”
 Media warrior saints taking the gospel online in the name of Jesus Christ, “In whose name the nations will put their hope.”
 (Matthew 12:21)

-Can you imagine what would happen if just twelve leaders reading this post offered Christ 100%, embraced new channels of media, and held absolutely nothing back?
+What would happen if twelve leaders read this post, offered Christ 100%, embraced new media channels, and held nothing back?

 ##